Pleasanton, California Therapists

 Mental Health Struggles in Impoverished Areas

 This distinction between neighborhoods also leads to vast differences in mental health care.
-Poorer neighborhoods see almost three times as many home foreclosures as affluent ones, with 31.9 percent of homeowners defaulting.
-They’re also significantly less likely to have beyond a high school education, and only 30 percent of impoverished neighborhood residents have above a third-grade reading level.
+Poorer neighborhoods see almost three times as many home foreclosures as affluent ones, with 31.9% of homeowners defaulting.
+They’re also significantly less likely to have beyond a high school education, and only 30% of impoverished neighborhood residents have above a third-grade reading level.
 All this adds up to significant stress due to job insecurity, racial issues, and housing concerns.

 Effect on Suicide and Self-Inflicted Injury